 This is the first post in a mini-series entitled #IslandVibes, which is about my adventures on Hilton Head Island, South Carolina (HHI).
-(Click here to check out the second blog!)
+(Click here to check out the second blog and here to check out the third blog!)
 In the summer of 2016, I packed up my car and moved down to HHI for a two months to intern with Marriott Vacations Worldwide.
 I honestly started writing this piece as one blog, but it was getting pretty long and I was still in the middle of talking about the island itself, not even the company or the internship, so I’ve decided to break it up a little more.
 So without further ado, may I present All About HHI!

 Beach.
 Food.
 Golf.
 Repeat.